 (b) if the direction is the subject of a notice under the Statutory Corporations (Liability of Directors) Act 1996 section 17, within 14 days after it is confirmed under that section.

-(3) The text of a direction under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under the Financial Administration and Audit Act 1985 section 66.
+(3) The text of a direction under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under the Financial Management Act 2006 Part 5..

+[Section 65 amended by No. 77 of 2006 s.
+17.]

 66. When directions take effect

 (1) Subject to this section, a direction under section 65(1) becomes effective on the expiry of 7 days after the Authority receives it or of such longer period as the Minister may, at the request of the Authority’s board of management, determine.